If you love yoga, but can’t practice as often as you’d like, I have good news. You’re probably practicing yoga more often than you think!

 How to Practice Ashtanga Yoga Every Day

-Us modern-day yoginis have jobs, families, and other global responsibilities to tend to.
-I say this because too often I hear people speak about their yoga practice with guilt or shame.
-They say things like: “I SHOULD practice more, but…” If this is you, I invite you to stop “shoulding” on yourself and give yourself credit for what you currently do.
+We modern-day yoginis are not renunciate cave-dwellers.
+We have jobs, families, and other global responsibilities to tend to.
+Too often I hear people speak about their yoga practice with guilt or shame.
+They say things like: “I SHOULD practice more, but…” If this is you, I invite you to stop “shoulding” on yourself.
+Give yourself credit for what you currently do.
 If you want to practice more often, you’ll find a way to focus on it.
 If you can’t or don’t want to, that’s okay too.

-Above all consistency is the key to improving at everything, yoga included.
+Above all consistency is the key to improving at everything and that includes yoga.

-From the modern-day examples above, I hope you give yourself credit for the ways you practice yoga.
-Remember: even if you don’t unroll your yoga mat every day, you’re still practicing!
+I hope you give yourself more credit for all the ways you practice yoga on and off your mat.
+I hope you can see that even if you don’t unroll your yoga mat every day, you’re still practicing the other eight limbs!